oxygenna-themes/foxi-astro-theme/README.md

 - **Heroicons by Tailwind:** Access a wide range of high-quality icons to use across your site.
 - **Built-in Contact Form:** Ready-to-use contact form included.
 - **Utilizes WindUI Components:** Integrates optional WindUI TailwindCSS components.
+- **Modular Design:** The template is organized into reusable blocks enabling easy customization and expansion.

 ## Getting Started